 Duane Boyce received his academic training in psychology, philosophy, and the clinical treatment of families.
 He received a Ph.D. from Brigham Young University and conducted his postdoctoral study in developmental psychology at Harvard University.
 He was a member of the Moral Studies Group at BYU and served on the faculty there.
 He is a founding partner of the Arbinger Institute, a worldwide management consulting and educational firm, and is the author or coauthor of five books.
-He has published academic essays on scriptural topics in BYU Studies, The FARMS Review, Religious Educator, Interpreter: A Journal of Mormon Scripture, and the Journal of the Book of Mormon and Other Restoration Scripture.
+He has published academic essays on scriptural topics in BYU Studies, The FARMS Review, Religious Educator, Interpreter: A Journal of Latter-day Saint Faith and Scholarship, and the Journal of the Book of Mormon and Other Restoration Scripture.
 He is author of the recent book, Even unto Bloodshed: An LDS Perspective on War (Kofford, 2015).
 Among other callings, he has served as a bishop and a stake president.